fluencelabs/examples/aqua-examples/evm-integration/README.md

   <- oracle[0]
 ```

-In essence, we are building on our priot work and piping the array of EVMResults in the SimpleQuorum service to arrive at the oracle.
+In essence, we are building on our prior work and piping the array of EVMResults in the SimpleQuorum service to arrive at the oracle.
 Again, with `aqua cli`:

 ```bash
 aqua run \